Skip to main content

 • Locale*

-To access additional data attributes, you must request them during onboarding.
-For example, retrieving the Belgian national identification number of an end-user is subject to legal restrictions that requires you to justify the purpose.
+To obtain additional data attributes, you must request them to an onboarding manager before you start integrating with Signicat.
+For example, access to the Belgian national identification number is subject to legal restrictions that require you to justify the purpose.
 Additional attributes you may request are:

 • Place of birth